user interface to the TELNET† protocol

 numbers, corresponding to TOS bits:

-nc is a far more appropriate and capable tool than telnet for connecting to random ports for testing,
+nc) is a tool for connecting to random ports for testing,